General old Mac FAQ by MCbx.

 Most of early Macs use SCSI drives.
 Their internal connectors are standard 50-pin ribbon cable connectors, external ones are conventional DB25 SCSI, so external cases with proper cables may be used without problem.

 Newer Macs use standard IDE (PATA) drives without problems.
+Some Power Mac G3 and earlier G4s may have problems with drives larger than 137GB.

-Floppies are distributed in binary format, which is executable on Macs.
+Floppies are usually distributed in binary format, which is executable on Macs.
 You have to emulate a complete Mac, install OS on it and then extract SMI.BIN to floppies.

 To emulate Mac using Basilisk software read here.
 Now having installation version of MacOs on basilisk's HDD, reconfigure it to Your PC's floppy drive.
 You have to format all floppy disks in virtual Mac and copy all files from SMI's floppy to empty floppy disk.
 Note that you can build only 1.4MB floppies this way.
 Physical 800K floppies are not supported in Basilisk emulator and require another physical Mac with Mac OS SMIs on its HDD.